|Written by Ryan Ma|

 Detroit Red Wings

 Questions or comments?
-Like always I’ll be ready and willing to discuss them with you in the comments section below.
-I wish you and your family a Happy New Year and I hope to see you guys back here again next week to discuss more from the Western Conference.
+As always I’ll be ready and willing to discuss them with you in the comments section below.
+I hope to see you guys back here again next week to discuss more from the Western Conference.